Simon Armitage: Career

 He has lectured on creative writing at the University of Leeds and at the University of Iowa, and in 2008 was a senior lecturer at Manchester Metropolitan University.
 He has made literary, history and travel programmes for BBC Radio 3 and 4; and since 1992 he has written and presented a number of TV documentaries.
 From 2009 to 2012 he was Artist in Residence at London's South Bank, and in February 2011 he became Professor of Poetry at the University of Sheffield.
+He was elected to serve as Professor of Poetry at the University of Oxford for 2015–2019.
 In October 2017 he was appointed as the first Professor of Poetry at the University of Leeds.
 In 2019 he was appointed Poet Laureate for ten years, following Carol Ann Duffy.
+He is a trustee of the National Poetry Centre, a charity established in 2022 which plans to open "a new national home for poetry" in Leeds in 2027.
+In 2025 he received the Freedom of the City of London, for "his outstanding achievements in the written word and his enthusiastic promotion of poetry, in particular, to the younger generation".

 Writing

 Armitage's first book-length poetry collection Zoom! was published in 1989.
 As well as some new poems, it contained works published in three pamphlets in 1986 and 1987.

 His poetry collections include Book of Matches (1993) and The Dead Sea Poems (1995).
 He has written two novels, Little Green Man (2001) and The White Stuff (2004), as well as All Points North (1998), a collection of essays on Northern England.
-He produced a dramatised version of Homer's Odyssey and a collection of poetry entitled Tyrannosaurus Rex Versus The Corduroy Kid (shortlisted for the T.S.
-Eliot Prize), both published in 2006.
+He produced a dramatised version of Homer's Odyssey and a collection of poetry entitled Tyrannosaurus Rex Versus The Corduroy Kid (shortlisted for the T. S. Eliot Prize), both published in 2006.
 Armitage's poems feature in multiple British GCSE syllabuses for English Literature.
 He is characterised by a dry Yorkshire wit combined with "an accessible, realist style and critical seriousness."
 His translation of Sir Gawain and the Green Knight (2007) was adopted for the ninth edition of The Norton Anthology of English Literature, and he was the narrator of a 2010 BBC documentary about the poem and its use of landscape.